Sort a stack using recursion

-We can use below algorithm to sort stack elements:
+We can use the below algorithm to sort stack elements:

 sortStack(stack S) if stack is not empty: temp = pop(S); sortStack(S); sortedInsert(S, temp);

-Below algorithm is to insert element is sorted order:
+Below algorithm is to insert elements in sorted order:

 sortedInsert(Stack S, element) if stack is empty OR element > top element push(S, elem) else temp = pop(S) sortedInsert(S, element) push(S, temp)

 Let given stack be -3 <-- top of the stack 14 18 -5 30